kiratsune/mycroft_offline/README.md

+[WIP] Trying to fix everything to 'make it just works' on my server.
 This project is a collection of files which helps you deploy a full instance of [mycroft](https://mycroft.ai/) (both backend and frontend).

 ## Goal